elysiajs/elysia-graphql-yoga/README.md

 # @elysiajs/graphql-yoga
-A plugin for [Elysia](https://github.com/elysiajs/elysia) for using graphql-yoga.
+Plugin for [Elysia](https://github.com/elysiajs/elysia) for using graphql-yoga.

 ## Installation
 ```bash